Doctoral Candidate, Rackham Predoctoral Fellow

 About

-Asa's dissertation explores the ways a diverse group of Anglo-American modernist poets—Ezra Pound, Helen Waddell, W. B. Yeats, and Amy Lowell—reimagined notions of nationhood and selfhood in the West through their adaptation of East Asian materials.
-Tracing both the peril and possibility of these appropriative practices, it discovers how these rewritings served varied needs of political reassessment and intervention—in relation to nationalist, totalitarian, and imperialist ideologies—within English poetry’s widened domain of discursive power and sociocultural influence after the fin-de-siècle.
-Offering the first sustained study of translation-as-poetry as a site of political engagement in Anglo-American modernism, Translation Un/Bound reveals transnationalism, translation, and Orientalism as converging fields of ideological contestation in modernist literature.
+Her dissertation, Translation Un/Bound: Transnational Ideologies and Orientalist Forms in Modernist Poetry, 1895-1955, traces the ways a diverse group of Anglo-American modernist poets, including Ezra Pound, Helen Waddell, W. B. Yeats, and Amy Lowell, reimagined notions of nationhood and selfhood in the West through their adaptations of East Asian materials.
+It discovers how these rewritings served varied needs of reassessment and intervention, in relation to nationalist, totalitarian, and imperialist ideologies, in English poetry’s widened domain of discursive power and sociocultural influence after the fin-de-siècle.

 Publications